-A request to escalate to stage 2 should be acknowledged within 2 working days of the request being received.
-Complaint reviews should be undertaken and responded to within 10 working days.
-Where reviews are more complex and require further investigation, this timeframe can be extended to 20 working days.
-Complainants should be kept fully informed of any changes to response timeframes.
+A request to escalate to stage two should be acknowledged within five working days of the request being received.
+Complaint reviews should be undertaken and responded to within 20 working days.
+Where reviews are more complex and require further investigation, this timeframe can be extended to 40 working days.
+This must be agreed with the Complainant, the reasons given and providing them with the information for the Local Government & Social Care Ombudsman (LGSCO) in writing by email or post.